skiwi2/OGNext/README.md

 - [PostgreSQL](http://www.postgresql.org/) database

+- [Git](https://git-scm.com/downloads) should be available on the command line

-OLog has been tested to work with Grails 3.0.9, Java 8u45 and PostgreSQL 9.4.
+OLog has been tested to work with Grails 3.0.9, Java 8u45, PostgreSQL 9.4 and Git 1.8.5.2.
 We **strongly** recommend you to use the newest versions though for enhanced security.

 Development
 -----------